top of page

 What This Verification Does Not Do

-• Does not determine workmanship quality
+• Does not examine the quality of the job.

-• Does not guarantee project outcomes
+• Does not ensure the success of the project

-Risk-Based Assessment Outcomes
+Risk Based Assessment Outcomes

 Verification results may include a general classification such as: